smannist/dungeon-generator/documentation/testing_document.md

 - BSPTree
   - Constructor tests
   - Node with correct dimensions is split further
-  - Node with incorrect dimensions is not split futher
+  - Node with incorrect dimensions is not split further
   - Node with height/width ration > 1.6 is split vertically
   - Node with width/height ratio > 1.3 is split horizontally
 - Dungeon generator class